-Amplify your musical voice at NZ's No.1 university
+Follow your passion at NZ's No.1 university for Performing Arts

 Mātai Puoro Music

 Music is the soundtrack to our lives.
 It tells our stories.
 It inspires, moves and unites us.
 Studying music at Te Whare o ngā Pūkōrero Pūoro School of Music will expand your technique and understanding within your choice of creative practice in Classical, Jazz, Composition, Popular Music or your Music Studies specialisation.
 You'll be taught by some of the leading music scholars in the country, ensuring you graduate with the skills you need to kickstart your journey in the creative industries.